sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 2
     - constraints: must be one of the following values: [1, 2, 3, 4, 6, 7]
     - Can not be changed once set
+  * cutoff:
+    - doc: MIDI note representing the highest frequencies allowed to be present in the sound.
+A low value like 30 makes the sound round and dull, a high value like 100 makes the sound buzzy and crispy.
+    - default: 100
+    - constraints: must be zero or greater,must be a value less than 131
+    - May be changed whilst playing
+    - Has slide options for shaping changes

 ## Pulse Wave